tschultz1216/AdvancedOOAndFunctionalProgramming/README.md

 Compile Instructions:
   - Download the GHC(General Haskell Compiler) if you do not already have it
   - Clone this repository
-  - Navigate to AdvancedOOAndFunctionalProgramming/
+  - Navigate to Haskell-Infix-to-Postfix-Calculator/
-  - Run command GHC ./InfixToPostfix.hs
+  - Run command ghc ./InfixToPostfix.hs